Luke Chambers (footballer, born 2004): International career

 Chambers was part of the England under-19 squad that won the 2022 UEFA European Under-19 Championship held in Slovakia in June and July 2022.
 He was a second-half substitute in the final as England defeated Israel in extra time to win the tournament.
 He scored his first goal for England U19s in September 2022 against Montenegro U19.
+In October 2023, he was called up to the England U-20 side for matches against Portugal U-20 and Romania U-20.